AaronThompson89/file-hash-proof/README.md

 If the file changes, the hash should also change.

 This repository is intended to support workflows where a file hash is generated, saved, shared, or checked later as proof that the file content remains the same.

+## Features

+- Provides a project space for file hash verification workflows.